-More than forty years ago, a U.S. Marine was shot through the wrist while serving his country.
+More than fifty years ago, a U.S. Marine was shot through the wrist while serving his country.
 During rehab, he discovered a passion for fitness that drove his ambitions.
 This is the story of NFPT’s Founder, Ron Clark.

-- Q: What type of exercises did you have to do to rehabilitate your wrist?
+Q: What type of exercises did you have to do to rehabilitate your wrist?

 A: I had to do a lot of resistance exercises and, of course, weight training.

-- Q: When you got healthy, what was the first decision you made?
+Q: When you got healthy, what was the first decision you made?

 A: After my hand got strong, I decided to open a personal training business.
 I studied exercise science and became fascinated with the human body.
 Ten years later, I accomplished my goal and opened The Gym, Inc.

-- Q: What led you to establish the National Federation of Professional Trainers (NFPT)?
+Q: What led you to establish the National Federation of Professional Trainers (NFPT)?

-- Q: What did you have to do before NFPT offered its first certification to a personal trainer in 1988?
+Q: What did you have to do before NFPT offered its first certification to a personal trainer in 1988?

-A: I worked with many business colleagues, educators and physiology experts to research the current certification environment.
+A: I worked with many business colleagues, educators, and physiology experts to research the current certification environment.
 I had a vision, but I wouldn’t say I knew exactly what I was doing.
 I recruited the right people to help me and asked the right questions.
 I knew where I wanted to end up – helping personal trainers become their best.
 I also received numerous certification credentials and competed in many bodybuilding competitions.
-I spoke with hundreds of body builders and asked if they’d be interested in getting certified.
+I spoke with hundreds of bodybuilders and asked if they’d be interested in getting certified.
 Even before I started NFPT, I had a long list of names ready to be certified.

-- Q: What do you attribute to your success?
+Q: What do you attribute to your success?